-Abstract: Etruscan Faces: From the Symbolic to the Real
+Abstract: Etruscan Faces: From the Symbolic to the Realistic

 The art of portraiture represents one of the Etruscans’ most original and important contributions to western culture.
-Beginning in the seventh century B.C.E., representations of both anonymous and named men and women were crafted in variety of materials and styles, and placed in either funerary or religious contexts.
-By concentrating on the heads and chests of their subjects rather than on their body as a whole, Etruscan artists emphasized both physical differences and social identity, along with age and, sometimes, states of health.
-Thus, their likenesses became highly personalized, and a genre of art not previously articulated in the Classical world, was born.
+Beginning in the seventh century BCE, representations of both anonymous and named men and women were crafted in a variety of materials and styles and placed in either funerary or religious contexts.
+Sculptors, in particular, created expressive – and even, at times, eclectic – memorial images, concentrating especially on the heads and chests of their subjects rather than on their bodies as a whole.

 Short bibliography and/or website on lecture topic: